hasmhib/unit3-2024/README.md

 ## Proposed Solution
 Considering the client's requirements, an adequate solution will be creating a computer program with a GUI(Graphical User Interface) that can store data in a database.
 Even though Xcode is one of the most popular programming languages used for macOS, I proposed to use Python.
 Python is a cross-platform programming language whereas Xcode is specifically designed for developing apps on Apple's platforms.
 As for the GUI, KivyMD is chosen for its elegance and simplicity [^1].
 This GUI framework uses is structured in an object-oriented format and makes development easy compared to other GUI frameworks such as PyQT5[^2].
-For the window,
+For the database, I have selected SQLite.
+SQLite is a free database that requires no additional server process and is implemented on a single file.
+It is designed to handle large amounts of data efficiently, making it suitable for storing all kinds of information related to the pillow company's informations [^3].
+SQLite continuously updates its content, minimizing the risk of lost data in the event of a power failure or crash.
+Its cross-platform compatibility will enable future developers to expand the program to other platforms.
+In comparison to other databases available, SQLite is reliable, efficient, cost-friendly, and easy to use [^4].

 ## Success Criteria